Tauragė: History

 In 1915, a significant part of the city's infrastructure was destroyed by German troops during World War I. During the independent Republic of Lithuania (1918-1940), the war destroyed town grew rapidly and new modern buildings, factories were built.
-On September 9, 1927, the rebellion against the authoritarian rule of President Antanas Smetona broke out in Tauragė, but the revolt was quickly suppressed.
-After the Soviet annexation of Lithuania in 1940, the Tauragė Castle was a place of imprisonment for Lithuanian political dissidents and POWs.
+On 9 September 1927, the rebellion against the authoritarian rule of President Antanas Smetona broke out in Tauragė, but the revolt was quickly suppressed.

+During World War II, after the Soviet annexation of Lithuania in 1940, the Tauragė Castle was a place of imprisonment for Lithuanian political dissidents and POWs.
 Many local inhabitants, including the parents and relatives of Roman Abramovich, were exiled to Siberia during the Soviet occupation in 1940.
 This saved the family from the Holocaust.
-When Operation Barbarossa commenced on June 22, 1941, the Soviets retreated, and Tauragė was captured by the German Wehrmacht after heavy bombing on the same day.
+When Operation Barbarossa commenced on 22 June 1941, the Soviets retreated, and Tauragė was captured by the German Wehrmacht after heavy bombing on the same day.
 About 4,000 Jews were murdered in Tauragė and nearby villages (about 40% of Tauragė population).
 In the autumn of 1944, the German occupation ended and the Soviets replaced them with a renewed occupation lasting until 1990.
 During the Soviet occupation the town was rebuilt and grew very rapidly, although the pre-war old town architecture was not preserved.
 Even the old market square and one of the main streets, Kęstučio, had been completely destroyed and built over.
 Only some old buildings of the town centre have survived to this day.